Brew Basics

 40 grams of cof ee x 18 (the ratio) = 720 (amount of water needed to brew)

 add the water and the contact time with the water.
-Generally, if you brew the coffee too long or grind too fine, you will overextract the coffee, creating a bitter, chalky brew (think aspirin).
+Generally, if you brew too long or grind too fine, you will overextract the coffee, creating a bitter, chalky brew (think aspirin).
 If you don’t brew the coffee long enough or the grind is too coarse, the coffee underextract and tastes sour (think vinegar).

 Grinding Fresh and Accurately